Hardly a Criminal

-Hardly a Criminal (Apenas un delincuente) is a 1949 Argentine crime drama directed by Hugo Fregonese.
-It was written by Raimundo Calcagno and Israel Chas de Cruz.
+Hardly a Criminal (Apenas un delincuente) is a 1949 Argentine crime drama directed by Hugo Fregonese and written by Raimundo Calcagno and Israel Chas de Cruz.
 The film started the director's Hollywood film directing career.
-It was re-released in theatres a few times during the 21st century.
+It is one of the most celebrated films of the classical era of Argentina cinema and was re-released in theatres a few times during the 21st century.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 10th position.
 In a new version of the survey organized in 2022 by the specialized magazines La vida útil, Taipei and La tierra quema, presented at the Mar del Plata International Film Festival, the film reached the 27th position.

 Plot

-After losing his money to gambling, José Moran decides to embezzle a large amount of money from the company that employs him.
-Moran thinks that he will only be locked up in prison for six years once his employer discovers the embezzlement.
-He plans to use the money after his term is finished.
-Six years later, the place where he hid the money is now gone which leads to both the police and criminals trying to find it.
+Jorge Salcedo is a bank employee of modest means who wants the good things in life and fast.
+His girlfriend, who has just finished her law exams, tells him that the maximum imprisonment for embezzlement is six years.
+He is willing to pay that price in exchange for comforts of life, planning to hide the money and using it after serving his jail term.
+He steals half a million pesos.
+In the prison he faces not just his paranoia about the safety of his money bit the authorities want to recover the missing money as do many criminals in prison with him.